-The FTP Extension connects the All-in-One WP migration plugin it directly to your FTP server.
-This means that you can import and export your website/network of sites directly between your FTP storage and your website.
-There are multiple scenarios for where you can store the .wpress files for backup and migration
+The FTP Extension connects the All-in-One WordPress Migration Plugin to your FTP server.
+This means you can directly import and export your website/network of sites from your FTP storage to your website.
+There are numerous options for storing .wpress files for backup and migration.

-For more information about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-ftp-extension/
+For more information on installing the tool, go to: https://help.servmask.com/knowledgebase/install-instructions-for-ftp-extension/

 This tutorial contains details of:

 - Export using FTP Extension

 After installing and successfully activating the extension, the FTP settings page appears in the All-in-One WP Migration plugin’s list of pages: